jxxcarlson/elm-command-interpreter/README.md

 to other, more interesting purposes.
 See the section **Structure** below.

-The project consists of an `Platform.Worker` Elm program which communicates with the outside world via ports and a 17-line Javascript program, `cli.js`
+The project consists of a `Platform.Worker` Elm program which communicates via ports with a 17-line
+Javascript program, `cli.js`.
+The Javascript program uses the Node `repl` package to provide a convenient user interface.

-## Installation and operation
+## 2. Installation and operation

 First do